 Government help is available for people buying their first home and if you are building a new home, or buying your first home, check your eligibility for the First Home Owner Grant (FHOG).

 Depending on your state or territory of residence, specifics of the grant may vary but, generally, access to the grant can help you pay for your home with a grant of up to $20,000 and also reduce how much you need to pay for stamp duty (land transfer duty).

 For more detailed information in your location, visit the first home owner grant website.

 Another government initiative to help first home-buyers save for a deposit is available via the First Home Super Saver Scheme (FHSSS).
 This initiative enables you to make up to $15,000 of voluntary contributions to your superannuation that can then be withdrawn to use for the purchase of your first home.

 Substantial savings cannot be accrued overnight but, with patience and perseverance, they can be possible.
 Start with a realistic budget and commit to making consistent savings in a dedicated, high interest-yielding account.
 Every little bit really does count and, as the money grows in your savings account, you’ll most likely discover that the motivation to budget even more diligently grows too.

-For more information about applying for your first home loan, talk to our Lending Specialists’ team today.
+For more information about applying for your first home loan, talk to our residential mortgage brokers at Lending Specialists’ team today.